smwindecker/mixchar_manuscript/README.md

-## Repository for
+## Repository for "mixchar: An R package for the deconvolution of thermal decay curves"

-This repository contains all the code used in the manuscript associated with the R packaged (mixchar)[https://github.com/smwindecker/mixchar].
+This repository contains all the code used in the manuscript associated with the R packaged [mixchar](https://github.com/smwindecker/mixchar).

 ## Running the code